junxit/us-congress-bills-116/metadata.md

 - 2019-01-15 — Introduced in House
 - 2019-01-15 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-01-15 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-02-25 — Referred to the Subcommittee on Immigration and Citizenship.
+- 2019-02-27 — Committee Hearings Held.
+- 2019-09-18 — Committee Consideration and Mark-up Session Held.
+- 2019-09-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-01-10 — Committee on the Judiciary discharged.
+- 2020-01-10 — Committee on the Judiciary discharged.
+- 2020-01-10 — Placed on the Union Calendar, Calendar No. 296.
+- 2020-01-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-373, Part I.
+- 2020-01-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-373, Part I.